bioc/flowGraph/README.md

 See our [vignette](vignettes/flowGraph.Rmd) for different use cases of the package: generating features, calculating summary statistics, visualizing results, and data specific use cases.

-flowGraph takes as input either a (sample x cell population) raw cell count matrix OR an output from the [flowType](https://doi.org/doi:10.18129/B9.bioc.flowType) package.
+flowGraph takes as input a (sample x cell population) raw cell count matrix formatted from the flowTypeFilter (deprecated: [flowType](https://doi.org/doi:10.18129/B9.bioc.flowType)) package.

 flowGraph gives as output a flowGraph object that contains the SpecEnr abundance statistic and optionally its q-values.
 The flowGraph object can then be used to calculate more statistics, plot and visualize q-values on a cell hierarchy, etc.